1) Do I need an attorney? Is a consultation the same as hiring an attorney? Is there a cost for a consultation?

 3) Can someone go to jail for a breach of contract?

 Unless a criminal offense is committed, a person will not go to jail for a breach of contract.
-Breach of contract is what is known as a civil wrong, or tort.
 Civil wrongs do not usually result in jail time as punishment; typically only monetary or injunctive relief is awarded.

 4) What should I do if I have been served with a summons?